xmidt-org/caduceus/README.md

 ```

 ## Dockerized Caduceus
 Docker containers make life super easy.

-The steps below are to mainly help with
-testings.
+You will need SNS(or mock SNS) in order for Caduceus to work correctly.

 ### Installation
 - [Docker](https://www.docker.com/) (duh)